 Published quarterly, the purpose of Evidence-Based Nursing is to select from the health related literature research studies and reviews that report important advances relevant to best nursing practice.
 The clinical relevance and rigour of the studies is assessed to identify research that is relevant to nursing.
 A commentary on chosen articles identifies the key findings and implications for clinical practice.
-The RCN Publishing Company Limited and the BMJ Publishing Group publish Evidence-Based Nursing under the editorship of Dr Alison Twycross from London South Bank University, London, UK.
+Content is commissioned only.
+Evidence-Based Nursing is co-owned by RCNi and BMJ Publishing Group publish Evidence-Based Nursing under the editorship of Dr Alison Twycross from London South Bank University, London, UK.

 Editor's Choice & Sample Issue